Get started

 Each device must enable the exit node separately.
 The instructions for enabling an exit node vary depending on the device's operating system.

 You can use an exit node from the system tray menu.
 Select the Tailscale icon and navigate to Use exit node.
-Then, select the machine name of the exit node device to use.
+Then, select the machine name of the exit node to use.

 If you want to allow direct access to your local network when routing traffic through an exit node, select Allow local network access.